Missing Data Imputation using Optimal Transport: Introduction

 \textbf{Contributions.} This paper presents two main contributions.
 First, we leverage OT to define a loss function for missing value imputation.
 This loss function is the mathematical translation of the simple intuition that two random batches from the same dataset should follow the same distribution.
-Next, we provide algorithms for imputing missing values according to that loss.
+Next, we provide algorithms for imputing missing values according to this loss.
 Two types of algorithms are presented, the first (i) being non-parametric, and the second (ii) defining a class of parametric models.
 The non-parametric algorithm (i) enjoys the most degrees of freedom, and can therefore output imputations which respect the global shape of the data while taking into account its local features.
-The parametric algorithm (ii) is trained in a round robin fashion similar to iterative conditional imputation techniques, as implemented for instance in the \texttt{mice} pipeline \cite{buuren2011}.
+The parametric algorithm (ii) is trained in a round-robin fashion similar to iterative conditional imputation techniques, as implemented for instance in the \texttt{mice} package \cite{buuren2011}.
 Compared to the non-parametric method, this algorithm allows to perform out-of-sample imputation.
 This creates a very flexible framework which can be combined with many imputing strategies, including imputation with Multi-Layer Perceptrons.
-Finally, these methods are showcased in extensive experiments on a variety of datasets and for different missing values proportions and missing values mechanisms, including the difficult case of informative missing entries.
-Our code is available at \url{https://github.com/BorisMuzellec/MissingDataOT}.
+Finally, these methods are showcased in extensive experiments on a variety of datasets and for different missing values proportions and mechanisms, including the difficult case of informative missing entries.
+The code to reproduce these experiments is available at \url{https://github.com/BorisMuzellec/MissingDataOT}.

 \textbf{Notations.} Let $\mask =(\maskij_{ij})_{ij} \in \{0,1\}^{n \times \dim}$ be a binary mask encoding observed entries, i.e.\ $\maskij_{ij}=1$ (resp. $0$) \textit{iff} the entry $(i,j)$ is observed (resp. missing).
 We observe the following incomplete data matrix: